At the end of this module, you should be able to:

 Alignment Curves 1 and 2

-The Euclid Emerald Toric lens design is a five-curve, rotationally asymmetric lens.
-The lens parameters are identical to that of the Euclid Emerald design with one key difference: while the base curve and peripheral curve remain symmetrical, the reverse curve and alignment curves are asymmetric, providing a closer corneal fit.
-So, while the Euclid Emerald Toric lens does not provide any additional optical correction for astigmatism, it can provide better corneal alignment for patients with astigmatism and improve their overall outcome and correction with orthokeratology lenses.
+The Euclid MAX Toric and Euclid Emerald Toric lens designs are five-curve, rotationally asymmetric lenses.
+The lens parameters are identical to that of the Euclid spherical design with one key difference: while the base curve and peripheral curve remain symmetrical, the reverse curve and alignment curves are asymmetric, providing a closer corneal fit.
+So, while the Euclid Toric lens does not provide any optical correction for astigmatism, it can provide better corneal alignment and improve the patient’s overall outcome.

 Note: Widths shown for a standard 10.6mm overall lens diameter